 Oxygen may also be given to increase the amount of oxygen in the blood.

 Surgery is often needed right away to restore normal blood flow to the lungs.
-Follow-up surgeries at needed at ages 3-6 months and 2-5 years.
+Follow-up surgeries are needed at ages 3-6 months and 2-5 years.

 The goal of surgery is to: